scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The location should provide electricity and power sockets for each participant, and should provide a monitor or projector that allows the Ceremony Administrator to display proceedings.

-The Ceremony Administrator and voting ASes MUST each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing the SHA-512 digest of the files.
-For voting ASes, the machine requires access to their own sensitive and regular voting private keys.
+The Ceremony Administrator and Voting ASes MUST each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing the SHA-512 digest of the files.
+For Voting ASes, the machine requires access to their own sensitive and regular voting private keys.

 The Ceremony Administrator MUST provide or be provided with a device to exchange data between the ceremony participants.